PavanTamrakar/PavanTamrakar/README.md

 Working hard on building a web3 community(Blotic) to educate other and show them what Blockchain/web3 can really do!

+Beside this i'm a Blockchain Dev, Polygon Advocate, and Co-Lead of Polygon Guild Pune

 ## I'm a Learner, Developer, and Student!!

 - 🌱 I’m currently diving deep into web3